-A couple of years ago, a friend pointed out a rather sizable engraving in a remote spot on top of Stone Mountain just above the copse of trees known to locals as Buzzards Roost, for the ubiquitous turkey vultures, and occasional black ones, that gracefully ride the hot air streams like wind surfers and roost there.
+A couple of years ago, a friend pointed out a rather sizable engraving in a remote spot on top of Stone Mountain just above the copse of trees known to locals as Buzzards Roost, for the ubiquitous turkey vultures, and occasional American black vultures, that gracefully ride the hot air streams like wind surfers and roost there.
+We are among a small handful of people who catalog and try to interpret the carvings on the mountain and often compare findings, as the mountain itself has largely been left formally uninterpreted beyond the Confederate carving on its north face.
 At the time, “Remember Now Thy Creator In The Days of Thy Youth” just stood out as another curious example of Biblical verse chiseled into stone in various places along the walk-up trail, such as “Jesus Saved The Carpenters 1888” and “God So Loved.”
 The peppered rock-shield foliose lichen that proliferates on the monadnock, giving it its greenish tint, made the intriguing large inscription hard to read that first time, but I saw it again with fresh eyes yesterday and am now convinced it may present direct evidence of Klan activity on Stone Mountain, down to the very date it was carved: “Remember Now Thy Creator in The Days of Thy Youth Ec.
 12:1 H.J. + M.I.P.* 5-6-1923.” [*M.I.P. may be M.I.N.]

-The telling date of "5-6-1923" by itself might prove to some to be merely coincidental evidence that the religious message, signed by “H.J. + M.I.P.*” and marked with a carved cross, was the work of Klansmen.
+The telling date of "5-6-1923" by itself might prove merely coincidental, far-fetched evidence that the religious message, signed by “H.J. + M.I.P.*” and marked with a carved cross, was the work of Klansmen.
 However, deeper research into that particular Bible verse, 12:1 from the Book of Ecclesiastes, reveals a potential chilling connection between it and Klan ceremonial rituals.
 Here is some brief background on the usage of that religious text from the book Raising Racists: The Socialization of White Children in the Jim Crow South by Kristina DuRocher (University Press of Kentucky; March 30, 2011).
-How frightening to think that this might've been a spot where the Klan once held notorious cross burnings.
+How disgusting to think that this might've been a spot where the Klan once held notorious cross burnings.
 Even a simple reference to Atlanta as a “buzzards roost” by a Klansmen in a 1956 article related to rallies at Stone Mountain was loaded enough to give me the shivers.

-Just to remind readers, while Helen Plane is often hailed as the original visionary of a Stone Mountain monument to the Confederacy, she had followed up on a suggestion that a local attorney named William H. Terrell made in a May 26, 1914 letter to the Atlanta-Constitution, which also provided its own editorial comment championing his idea in the same issue of the newspaper.
+Just to remind readers, while Helen Plane is often hailed as the original "visionary" of a Stone Mountain monument to the Confederacy, she had followed up on a suggestion that a local attorney named William H. Terrell made in a May 26, 1914 letter to the Atlanta-Constitution, which also provided its own editorial comment championing his idea in the same issue of the newspaper.
 Governors from the Southern states and community leaders and even past Presidents of the United States of America supported the idea, too.
 We are often led to believe that the original intention of this and other Confederate monuments was simply to honor the dead who fought for the Confederacy.
-Even if that may have been the stated intention of some, we know better now that it was about much more for many others, and it's time to understand the overwhelming impact of such monuments.
+Even if that may have been the stated intention of some, we know better now that it was about a great deal more for many others, and it's time to understand the overwhelming impact of such monuments as symbols of white supremacy that were erected to basically intimidate oppressed minorities that were free but in no way sharing equal civil and human rights.
 Intention does not always match impact, and it's now the impact with which our forbears left us to reconcile.
 So many of these olden statues reflect a white supremacist narrative of those with the means and privilege to write history and to erect such monuments in the wake of a war fought (and lost!) to uphold slavery and secede from the United States of America.
-So many other people's histories have greatly been excluded and left unmarked in the American narrative.
-Again, I cannot emphasize enough how sad and heart-breaking it is to imagine all of the unknown enslaved people buried across the American landscape without so much as a marker with a name on it.
+So many other people's histories have greatly been excluded and left unmarked in the American narrative — and Stone Mountain's history.
+Again, I cannot emphasize enough how sad and heart-breaking it is to imagine all of the unknown enslaved people buried across the American landscape without so much as a marker with their names on it.
 I also consider how many Native American burial grounds we have disturbed over time through settlement and development, and I am proud wherever we have acted to preserve and restore sacred grounds.
 Inclusivity is definitely long overdue, and it's truly more than okay to proverbially rearrange the furniture and place some of these bygone statues in museums and cemeteries — in their rightful historical contexts.
 As we embark upon creating new and more diverse monuments, hopefully we can stay true to our best intentions and raise up the best of our humanity.
 We can honor the past by celebrating a future that acknowledges it has learned from past mistakes.